Benneee/Node-HBS/README.md

 # Node-HBS
-A project to learn dynamic rendering in Node.js with hbs.
+A project to learn a few more things about Node.js.